Penis Burning: 8 Causes & How to Treat It

 The use of a product, like shower gel or moisturizer, in the genital area can provoke an allergic reaction in the glans.
 Wearing underwear with synthetic fabric can also result in an allergy and cause burning and the sensation of a burning penis.

-What to do: Cleanse the affected area with warm water and, if possible, use a mild soap that is safe for genital use.
+How to treat: Cleanse the affected area with warm water and, if possible, use a mild soap that is safe for genital use.
 Underwear fabrics like cotton are also recommended.

 3. Friction during sex